Skip to content

 I’m often asked what a doctor can do to build confidence.
 There is no magic formula for confidence building.
 Confidence comes from within.
 The task is to remove the clutter blocking it.
 It is not something that’s revealed once you achieve another milestone.
 It is available now.

-It’s in knowing that in this present moment, you have access to what you need to be successful.
-Then take the action steps, whether that’s reading more to increase your knowledge base, or volunteering to assist with a procedure to hone your skillset, or learning how to more effectively engage with patients and the team, so your confidence shines.
+Knowing that you have access to what you need to be successful in this present moment is key.
+Then, take action, whether that’s reading more to increase your knowledge base, volunteering to assist with a procedure to hone your skillset, or learning how to engage more effectively with patients and the team so your confidence shines.

 Confidence is revealed when you: